0xlews/secpy-tools/README.md

 - **Path**: `string-decoder/`
 - **Usage**: See instructions in the [String Decoder README](string-decoder/README.md).

-### 2. Caesar Cipher Tool
+### 2. ImperialCipherPy

 #### Description
-The Caesar Cipher Tool decrypts messages encrypted with the Caesar cipher, a simple shift cipher.
-This utility includes functionality to decrypt a message with any given shift or to try all possible shifts.
+ImperialCipherPy is a simple and efficient Python utility for encrypting and decrypting messages using the Caesar cipher.
+This tool provides both encryption and decryption functionalities with any given shift value.

-- **Path**: `caesar-cipher/`
+- **Path**: `ImperialCipherPy/`
-- **Usage**: See instructions in the [Caesar Cipher README](caesar-cipher/README.md).
+- **Usage**: See instructions in the [ImperialCipherPy README](ImperialCipherPy/README.md).

 ### 3. RC4 Encryption/Decryption